mowillia/LargeNKP/README.md

 sunglasses
 socks
 ```

-To apply the problem to other instances of items, values, and weights, just replace the values and weight lists in the quick start up with your chosen lists.
+This result reproduces the solution given in [RossettaCode Knapsack: 0-1](https://rosettacode.org/wiki/Knapsack_problem/0-1).
+To apply the algorithm to other knapsack problem instances, replace the values, weights, and limit in the [`example.ipynb`](https://github.com/mowillia/largeNKP/blob/main/example.ipynb) file with the respective quantities for your chosen instance.

 ## Plotting potential function

-The potential function for the zero-one problem is
+The potential function for the zero-one knapsack problem is
 ```
 FN_zero_one = lambda z, weights, values, limit, T: - limit*np.log(z)-np.log(1-z) + np.sum(np.log(1+z**(weights)*np.exp(values/T)))
 ```